AWS CDK: Cloud Development Kit for Infrastructure

 If your infrastructure spans multiple clouds, CDK locks you into AWS.
 Terraform’s provider model handles AWS, Azure, GCP, and dozens of other platforms from the same configuration language.
 For multi-cloud strategies, CDK is not the answer.

 If your team is ops-focused rather than software-engineering-focused, raw CloudFormation or Terraform HCL may be faster to learn than TypeScript.
-CDK adds a layer of abstraction on top of CloudFormation—the additional expressiveness is only valuable if you need it.
+CDK adds a layer on top of CloudFormation — the additional expressiveness only pays off if you need it.

 CDK apps can also be slower to synthesize for very large infrastructure graphs.
-If you have thousands of resources, the TypeScript-to-CloudFormation compilation step can become noticeable.
+Thousands of resources mean the TypeScript-to-CloudFormation compilation step can become noticeable.
 Terraform’s plan phase is often faster for massive state files.

 CDK Overview and Installation

 CDK applications are organized into stacks, which map to CloudFormation stacks.
-Within each stack, you define constructs, which are the building blocks of your infrastructure.
+Within each stack, you define constructs — the building blocks of your infrastructure.
 Constructs represent AWS resources like an S3 bucket or an ECS service, but they can also represent patterns, like a load-balanced web service that combines an autoscaling group, a load balancer, and a security group.

 # Install the CDK CLI